 If you were worried that the move from Intel hardware to its own silicon would be a blow to the Mac mini's performance, you needn't have worried.
 The Apple Mac mini (M1, 2020) performs incredibly well, with macOS Big Sur running smoothly.
 We tested a few native and legacy apps (Apple’s Rosetta 2 tool allows you to continue to run older apps without any major issues), and they ran well – you wouldn't notice that some of them are not running natively.

 The fact that you can run older Mac apps on the Mac mini (M1, 2020) is commendable, and with the M1 chip allowing iOS apps to be installed as well, it means the Mac mini continues to be a very versatile little PC.

-The big selling point for the Mac mini (M1, 2020) is the inclusion of the Apple silicon M1 system-on-a-chip, a new 8-core chipset that combines the CPU, I/O, security and more into one.
+The big selling point for the Mac mini (M1, 2020) is the inclusion of the Apple silicon M1 system-on-a-chip, an 8-core chipset that combines the CPU, I/O, security and more into one.